dozmus/csar/design-docs/query-language/Query Language #1.2.md

 ### Refactor
 This version of the query language has no syntax to represent refactors.
-A possible solution to this is to adopt the following rule: `mainquery = SELECT query REFACTOR refactor` and expand upon the `refactor` rule in due time.
+A possible solution to this is to adopt the following rule: `mainquery = 'SELECT' query 'REFACTOR' refactor` and expand upon the `refactor` rule in due time.